joshjcarrier/slideshow-card/README.md

 5. Create a folder in your `WWW` folder named `images`
 6. Add your images to this folder
 7. Restart Home Assistant
-8. Check the sensor.images entity to see if the `fileList` attribute lists your image files
+8. Check the sensor.images entity to see if the `file_list` attribute lists your image files
 9. Add a card to your ui-lovelace.yaml
     ```yaml
     - type: custom:slideshow-card